 Judge Ugell is a member of the New York State Bar Association, the Rockland County Bar Association, the Westchester Bar Association, and the Rockland County Magistrates Association, where he is a former chairman, as well as a former co-chair of the Rockland County Bar Association Bankruptcy committee.

-Judge Ugell lives in New City, NY with his wife, Evelyn Salazar Ugell, who will be receiving her MBA 2021.
+Judge Ugell lives in New City, NY with his wife, Evelyn Salazar Ugell, who received her MBA in May 2021.
 He is also the proud father of his daughters Rebecca Ugell, 2017 Graduate of the University of Delaware, and Sari Ugell Schwartz, L.P.N. , father-in-law to her husband Dr. Ziv Schwartz, M.D., and a loving grandpa to their two daughters, Bella Yael and Talia Shoshana.
 Judge Ugell is also proud of his sons by marriage, Tyler Morales, Austin Morales, and Andrew Morales, his wife Jelmy and their daughter, Mia Bertha.

 During Judge Ugell’s free time his favorite thing to do is to spend time with his children and grandchildren.
 He also enjoys living life to the fullest by using his free time to travel the world with his beautiful, intelligent wife Evelyn and learn about the history and experience that other countries have to offer.
 Judge Ugell finds deep fulfillment in using the facts and history from other countries and applying them to his law practice to further his work and help others in creative and innovative ways.